6 Reasons Why Your Dog Won't Sleep at Night (Modern Solutions)

 3. Night-Time Critters

-Countless people report their dogs being awake for most of the night pacing, whining, and acting as if they have seen a ghost or witnessed some odd paranormal activity.
+Countless people report their dog won't sleep at night and being awake for most of the night pacing, whining, and acting as if they have seen a ghost or witnessed some odd paranormal activity.
 In reality, these dogs are often reacting to noises us, humans cannot hear.
 Most likely, there’s some nocturnal critter living under the deck or in your attic that is getting your pet all hyped up.
 Your dog is likely barking, whining, and pacing from the frustration of not being able to hunt down the critter.
 Common critters that love to share your home and maybe active at night include mice, bats, raccoons, squirrels, and opossum.

 What to do: Have a pest inspector check your home for the presence of these critters.